 By focusing on engagement and making learning fun, we ensure your learners will keep coming back for more.
 They can also put their newly acquired skills into action straight away.
 And as a cherry on the top: our engaging training solutions are proven to result in meaningful business impact.

 Did you know?
-Organisations using The Academy LMS have been able to improve their teams’ performance by as much as 75% year-on-year.
+Organisations using Growth Engineering LMS have been able to improve their teams’ performance by as much as 75% year-on-year.

 Objection 3: Online learning isn’t as effective as face-to-face learning

 Online learning has a reputation for being boring and unengaging.
 But well-executed online learning has immense benefits.
 Learning technologies are often time-efficient, as they collect all your learning data together in one place.

 This data can then be exported and manipulated to provide further insights.
 Managers can then provide real-time feedback for their learners and tweak content if needed.

 Online learning interventions are also often more cost-effective than traditional training.
 The scalability of your learning platform gives you more flexibility.
 It’s as easy to train 10,000 employees as it is 10.
 That’s why you’ll often see the price per head come down as your userband increases.

 Online learning is also more flexible overall, as your learners can learn at their own pace.
 In fact, being able to control the pace of your learning is one of the biggest motivators for employees to choose online learning.

 Our learner-focused technology solutions help L&D teams to craft training interventions that are just as effective (if not more effective) than their classroom counterparts.
 We do that by driving engagement, changing behaviour and making a real impact.